introlab/t-top/ros/behaviors/led_emotions/README.md

 ### `led_emotions_node.py`

-This node to make T-Top express emotions with it LED strip.
+This node makes T-Top express emotions with it LED strip.

 #### Parameters